 Amelia is on a grain-free diet.
 Mainly because my childhood dog, Chuck, is on a raw-food diet and he’s thirteen, has never had a health issue and runs around like a puppy.
 And then proceeds to sleep like an old man, tongue out and all.
 BUT you get what I’m saying.

 Whatever diet your dog is on, he/she will LOVE these.

 Garbanzo flour is the total jam for dogs.
 Coming in at 22%, garbanzo flour has the highest protein level out of all flours.
 Also, it’s super inexpensive.
 Double win.

 These treats have minimal ingredients and couldn’t be easier to make.

 3 tablespoons creamy (natural) peanut butter

 1 3/4 cup garbanzo bean flour

 2. Transfer the dough to a piece of heavily floured wax paper.
 Note: The dough will be sticky so flouring everything (wax paper, rolling pin and cookie cutter) is important.
-Roll the dough to a 1/4-inch thickness and cut out the cookies using a cookie cutter of choice; re-roll the scraps and cut out more cookies.
+Roll the dough to a 1/4-inch thickness and cut out the cookies using a cookie cutter of choice.
+Re-roll the scraps and cut out more cookies.
 (I used a small heart cookie cutter and ended up with 22 cookies.)
-Transfer the cookies to a parchment lined cookie.
-These cookies won’t spread so placing them close together (not touching) is okay.
-If you don’t want to roll the dough out, alternatively, you can scoop teaspoon of dough onto a baking sheet, flattening cookies with the ball of your palm.
+Transfer the cookies to a parchment-lined baking sheet.
+These cookies won’t spread so placing them close together is okay.
+If you don’t want to roll the dough out, alternatively, you can scoop teaspoons of dough onto a baking sheet, flattening the cookies with the ball of your palm.